SWEET CORNBREAD that turns out perfectly dense and sweet every time. If you love northern style cornbread, this will quickly become your go to recipe!

 If you want a rich, dense, sweet cornbread that goes great with my turkey chili and my Instant Pot ham and bean soup, well, here you are.
 I have the best cornbread recipe for you and I’m so excited you’re here for it.

-One of the things I love about cornbread is that it’s EASY!
+Dry Ingredients: One of the things I love about cornbread is that it’s EASY!
+Start by adding the dry ingredients (cornmeal, flour, sugar, salt, and baking soda) to a large mixing bowl.

 No need to even use a mixer here.
-Just stir it together by hand until it’s mostly smooth.
+Just stir it together by hand until it’s a mostly smooth batter with just a few lumps remaining.

 That’s it!
 I told you it was easy.